-1 Indirect interest pursuant to Section 59(11)(c) of the Companies Act 2016 by virtue of shares held by spouse.
+Deemed interest pursuant to Section 59(11)(c) of the Companies Act 2016 by virtue of shares held by his spouse.

-2 Indirect interest pursuant to Section 8 of the Companies Act 2016 by virtue of shares held through Triumphant View Sdn.
+Deemed interest pursuant to Section 8 of the Companies Act 2016 by virtue of shares held through Triumphant View Sdn.
 Bhd.
-3 Indirect interest by virtue of shares held through father.